Are we really “getting” Diversity and Inclusion?

 We Need Mixed Gender Panels To Be Diverse

-For me, yesterday’s webinar validated that Talivest, Vessy, Sharon and Ciara really “get” Diversity & Inclusion, but is D&I globally connecting?
+For me, yesterday’s webinar validated that Talivest, Vessy, Sharon and Ciara really “get” Diversity and Inclusion, but is D&I globally connecting?
 Let’s examine a couple of data points.
 Highly respectful of the need for gender equality and pay parity, and that speaking event panels are too often all-male, though the theme of International Women’s Day 2019 was #BalanceForBetter, the majority of event panels on that day that I read about were all-female.
 Sincere kudos to Teagasc here in Ireland for inviting me to speak at their Moorepark event.

 Then, let’s talk about longevity.
 Though a key theme of the Future of Work, I am continually hearing from much-experienced connections of mine that their recent candidate experiences have felt ageist.
 On its long and arduous continued journey, what can each of us do to keep D&I moving in the right direction?